MichaIng/DietPi-Docs/docs/software/bittorrent.md

 API Support for your favorite torrent trackers.

-Jackett works as a proxy server: it translates queries from apps (Sonarr, Radarr, SickRage, CouchPotato) into tracker-site-specific http queries, parses the HTML response, then sends results back to the requesting software.
+Jackett works as a proxy server: it translates queries from apps (Sonarr, Radarr, SickRage, CouchPotato) into tracker-site-specific HTTP queries, parses the HTML response, then sends results back to the requesting software.
 This allows for getting recent uploads (like RSS) and performing searches.

 ![DietPi download software Jackett](../assets/images/dietpi-software-download-jackett.png){: style="width:500px"}